scaliwalker/edoardo_scali.github.io/research.md

 # Research Overview

 > My research covers different aspects of forest pathology, from studying disease processes and interactions within fungal communities to exploring pathogen evolution, with a strong emphasis on statistical methods and computational biology.
 Focusing on the Cypress Canker Disease pathosystem and using high-throughput dual RNA-seq, I combine ecological, transcriptomic, genomic, and environmental data to clarify mechanisms of disease resistance, community behavior, and evolutionary changes that affect health of forest ecosystems.
+I am invol,ved in all aspect of my rwzea

 ![Inoculation of cypress sedling](/images/inoculation_1.jpg)